 The 2021 prize will be announced during the Gingko Fellowship Retreat in Cairo in September 2021 with a deadline for submissions of 1 January 2022.
 The winning proposal will be announced in February 2022.

-To encourage interfaith collaborations that have potential to develop skills of those involved and strengthen networks and friendships.
-The wider impact of the project should be mobilising deep faith and scholarship from multiple traditions to offer new resources and perspectives on one of the defining issues of the 21st century.
+The aim of the prize is to encourage interfaith collaborations that have potential to develop the skills of those involved and to strengthen networks and friendships.
+The wider impact of the project should be mobilising deep faith and scholarship from multiple traditions to offer new resources and perspectives.

 The 2020 Gingko Fellowship Collaboration Prize was shared between an online scriptural reasoning project (Doaa Baumi and Joel Pierce) and a study of religious majority attitudes towards minorities in Ghana and Egypt (Emmanuel Kwame Tettey [from Ghana] and Mohammed Gamal Abdelnour [from Egypt]).

 Doaa Baumi and Joel Pierce report on their 2020 prize-winning project ‘Scriptural Reasoning Across Borders’